sirsavant/Portfolio/README.md

 # [Click here to visit my website!](https://www.stanleyjh.com)

-I used wordpress to create my website with the elementor plugin.
+I used wordpress and the elementor plugin to create my website.
+My main goal for creating this website was to showcase my projects and learn how to use wordpress.

-My objectives for the site:
-* Learn wordpress.
-* Showcase my projects.
-* Tell the world who I am.

-Note to self:
-* Header color: #353a40